oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/6-labs-publish/6-labs-publish.md

 After you complete QA and made any other needed updates to your files, you are ready to merge your files and folders to the Oracle LiveLabs production repositories.

-The **Pull Request** is a request that you send to the repository owners and code owners of the **oracle-livelabs/repository** to approve and host your content on the production **(upstream/main)** repository.
+The **Pull Request** is a request that you send to the repository owners and code owners of the **oracle-livelabs/repository** to approve and host your content on the production **(oracle-livelabs:main)** repository.

 Note:  *Before executing a PR, make sure you that your personal GitHub repo on the web is not behind (See Lab 3 **Maintain GitHub environment** and troubleshooting steps for merge conflicts).
 Failure to do so will result in conflicts.
 You cannot issue a pull request without syncing first.
 PRs will not be approved without your WMS ID (Workshop ID)*

-> **Note:** The owners can approve your request, ask for more information if required, or reject your request if your content does not meet the standards for Oracle LiveLabs.
+> **Note:** The LiveLabs admin team will review your PR within 1 business day.
+We will approve your request, ask for more information if required, or reject your request if your content does not meet the standards for Oracle LiveLabs.

 To create a Pull Request:
 1. In the **GitHub Desktop** client, select **Branch > Create Pull Request** to display a browser interface.